temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 With the project downloaded, let's explore the code, starting with the Workflow.

 ## Explore the application's Workflow and Activity Definitions
 A Temporal application is a set of Temporal [Workflow Executions](https://docs.temporal.io/workflows#workflow-execution), which are reliable, durable function executions.
-Workflow Executions(https://docs.temporal.io/workflows#workflow-execution), which are reliable, durable function executions.
-These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities).
-Activities are single, well-defined actions such as calling another service, transcoding a media file, or sending an email message.
-[Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) defines the Workflow Execution's constraints.
+These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities), which execute a single, well-defined action, such as calling another service, transcoding a media file, or sending an email message.
+[Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) is the code that defines the constraints of a Workflow Execution.

 A Workflow Definition in Python uses the `@workflow.defn` decorator on the Workflow class to identify a Workflow.